NDAB16008U Programming Language Design (PLD)

 • Evaluate how design choices affect and are affected by implementation methods and other properties of programming languages.

-• Design or extend a programming language tailored to a specific problem area or observing specific properties.
+• Design, extend, or implement a programming language tailored to a specific problem area or observing specific properties.

 Notes that will be published on the course home page (Absalon).